leettools-dev/leettools-mcp/README.md

 An MCP server implementation that integrates the LeetTools, providing both web and local search capabilities.

+## What is LeetTools?
+LeetTools is an AI-powered search assistant that enables highly customizable search workflows and delivers tailored output formats from both web and local knowledge bases.
+Its automated document pipeline handles data ingestion, indexing, and storage, so you can focus on developing workflows without worrying about the underlying infrastructure.

+For more details, visit the [LeetTools GitHub Repository](https://github.com/leettools-dev/leettools).

 ## Smart Search

-LeetTools distinguishes itself from other web search MCP servers by integrating searching, scraping, and filtering into a single tool.
-By leveraging Google Custom Search and an in-memory vector database, it delivers highly relevant and accurate results.
+LeetTools MCP server distinguishes itself from other web search MCP servers by integrating searching, scraping, and filtering into a single tool.
+By leveraging web search and an in-memory vector database, it delivers highly relevant and accurate results.

 ## Tools